 Lavender one of the best indoor plants for anxiety relief

 For thousands of years now, the soothing scents emitted by Lavender have been used in aromatherapy.
-Old wives’ tales about Lavender sprigs under pillows curing insomnia or Lavender plants reducing stress and frustration have been passed down from generation to generation.
+Old wives’ tales about Lavender sprigs under pillows curing insomnia or Lavender plants reducing stress and frustration has been passed down from generation to generation.

-The gentle and pleasant aroma has scientifically-proven stress-relieving mental benefits that can even improve bodily pains.
+The gentle and pleasant aroma has scientifically proven stress-relieving mental benefits that can even improve bodily pains.
 So much so that you’ll find it used in several calming spa products or therapeutic creams.

 And don’t worry, all this comforting plant needs is some sun and watering when dry.

 Asthma, Bronchitis, inflammation, and arthritis are just some of the conditions that English Ivy is known to treat.
-In fact, the Huffington Post even has it down as the superior houseplant that trumps over the others due to its deep-reaching health benefits.
+In fact, the Huffington Post even has it down as the superior houseplant that trumps the others due to its deep-reaching health benefits.

 They even tout the English Ivy’s ability to maintain zen within a room that leads to peaceful and soothing vibes – exactly what we want.

-To achieve it, all the English Ivy has to do is suck in toxic compounds (notably the dreaded formaldehyde) from its surroundings – something it’s very good it.
+To achieve it, all the English Ivy has to do is suck in toxic compounds (notably the dreaded formaldehyde) from its surroundings – something it’s very good at.
 Plus, it’s believed to be one of the best houseplants for those sensitive to smoke and other particles In the air.